 Keloids, the overgrowth of scar tissue, can also cause disfigurement, including tumorlike growths.

 Some styles of mouth and genital piercing carry other dangers.
 Dr. Jay Gohel, a dentist at the Smile Institute in Manhattan, said tongue rings could cause trauma and breakage of the upper teeth, including the lingual cuspids and molars.

-''Every time you move the tongue it's banging on the teeth,'' Dr. Gohel said. ''It's like tapping on glass over and over again.
-It finally breaks.''
+"Every time you move the tongue it's banging on the teeth," Dr. Gohel said.
+"It's like tapping on the glass over and over again.
+It finally breaks."

 He said he had restored several teeth broken in this way.

 Dr. Gohel and other experts have also seen infections from tongue piercings.
 One study reported on the case of a 25-year-old man with a potentially fatal disease of the heart's inner lining that was traced to his tongue piercing.
 Many people use antibiotics as a preventive measure before dental surgery because of congenital heart disease, heart defects or repair heart valves.
 Dr. Nieca Goldberg, chief of women's cardiac care at Lenox Hill Hospital in New York, said that people in high-risk categories might not realize that they should also take protective medication before piercings.

 "You may think of a piercing as cosmetic, but if you have mitral valve prolapse, a heart murmur or other conditions that require antibiotics before dentistry, you should be treating a piercing the same way," Dr. Goldberg said.

 Many middle-aged doctors seem unaware that tongue and genital piercing are often done for additional stimulation in sex, oral sex in particular.
 Genital piercings not only run the risk of wearing condoms, but they may also tear or abrade the flesh during sexual intercourse, allowing disease transmission through blood or other body fluids.